 There’s a huge difference between being afraid and letting fear choke you.

 I don’t know how to cross the gulf between the right and left.
 I don’t have the words to take fear away and make conservatives reasonable people once again.
-All I know is faced with a choice between fear and determination, I hope I’ll always pick the latter.
+All I know is given a choice between fear and determination, I hope I always pick the latter.